 Once you've covered the face with a cleanser and gently massaged it in, remove it with a clean white washcloth, again, stabilizing the skin.
 Make sure that the washcloth is free of all make-up.
 Then you know your skin is really clean.

-Apply A Facial Mask.
 This is the treatment part of the home facial.
-There are lots of different kinds of masks for different skin types and conditions.
+There are lots of different kinds of face masks for different skin types and conditions.
 Have your esthetician help you choose the best mask for you.
 It can change depending on the time of year, what climate you're in, your age, and where you are in your monthly cycle.

 Apply to your face and decollete and it back and read, relax, or watch TV.
 It usually stays on for 15 or 20 minutes.